 June - October

 Institutions not at risk of imminent closure with sufficient mitigation plans continue to be monitored for progress.
-Institutions without sufficient mitigation plans may be required to develop a contingency closure plan, or notify the public.
+Institutions without sufficient mitigation plans may be required to develop a contingency closure plan (which includes a student deposit refund plan and student records maintenance plan), post a bond with surety or letter of credit to guarantee student deposit refunds and student record preservation, and notify the public.

 November - December (contingency closure plans)